Cyb3rWard0g/floki/README.md

 Initialize Dapr locally to set up a self-hosted environment for development.
 This process installs Dapr sidecar binaries, runs essential services like Redis (state store and message broker) and Zipkin (observability), and prepares a default components folder.
 For detailed steps, see the official [guide on initializing Dapr locally](https://docs.dapr.io/getting-started/install-dapr-selfhost/).

-To initialize the Dapr control plane containers and create a default configuration file, run:
+To initialize the Dapr control plane containers and create a default configuration file, open an elevated terminal and run:

 ```bash
 dapr init